 Do Norwegian Cruise Line cruises have formal nights?

-No. No cruises with Norwegian Cruise Line have any formal nights regardless of length or destination.
-Norwegian do have ‘dress up or not’ nights for guests wishing to dress more formally but this is just a dress code suggestion and passengers don’t have to take part.
+Norwegian Cruise Line do not have any formal nights on any of their cruises.
+Norwegian do have ‘dress up or not’ nights for guests wishing to dress more formally but this is a dress code suggestion and passengers don’t have to take part.

 This relaxed approach continues throughout all elements of Norwegian Cruise Line cruises.